UCPI FAQ: The Spycops Public Inquiry

 Following Lord Pitchford’s death in October 2017, Sir John Mitting was appointed as Chair.
 Despite the serious reservations of victims, he remains in the post.

-Who will be giving evidence at the Undercover Policing Inquiry?
+Who is giving evidence at the Undercover Policing Inquiry?

 The witnesses will include officers and people that they spied on.
 The Inquiry will publish a draft list of witnesses giving evidence at least four weeks before the hearing.